Forth-Standard/forth200x/document/recognizers-2025-09-11.md

 "name" postponing action: ( translation -- )

 Remove the top of stack (the translation token) and execute xt-post.

-#### `get-recs` ( xt -- xt_u ... xt_1 u )

-xt is the execution token of a recognizer sequence.  xt_1 is the first recognizer searched by this sequence, xt_u is the last one.

-#### `set-recs` ( xt_u ... xt_1 u xt -- )

-xt is the execution token of a recognizer sequence.
-Replace the contents of this sequence with xt_u ... xt_1, where xt_1 is searched first, and xt_u is searched last.
-Throw -80 (too many recognizers) if u exceeds the number of elements supported by the recognizer sequence.

 #### `postpone`